Lipogram: Non-English examples

 Zanzō ni Kuchibeni o (1989) by Yasutaka Tsutsui is a progressively lipogrammatic novel in Japanese.
 The first chapter is written without the syllable あ (a), the second without あ and い (i), the third without あ, い, and う (u), and so on; usable syllables decrease as the story advances.
 In the last chapter, the last syllable, ん (n), vanishes and the story is closed.

 Zero Degree (1991) by Charu Nivedita is a lipogrammatic novel in Tamil.
 The entire novel is written without the common word ஒரு (oru, "one", also used as the indefinite article), and there are no punctuation marks in the novel except dots.
 Later the novel was translated into English.

 Russian 18th-century poet Gavriil Derzhavin avoided the harsh R sound (and the letter Р that represents it) in his poem "The Nightingale" to render the bird's singing.

 The seventh-century Arab theologian Wasil ibn Ata gave a sermon without the letter rāʾ (R).
 However, it was the 19th-century Mufti of Damascus, Mahmud Hamza "al-Hamzawi" (d.
 1887), who produced perhaps the most remarkable work of this genre with a complete commentary of the Quran (published in two volumes) without dotted letters in either the introduction or interlinear commentary.
 This is all the more remarkable because dotted letters make up about half of the Arabic alphabet.

 In Hungarian language, the game "eszperente" is a game where people only speak using words that contain the vowel "e"; as this makes otherwise straightforward communication complicated, a lot of creative thinking is required in describing common terms in roundabout ways.

-In Spanish, Mexican author Óscar de la Borbolla, published in 1991 Las vocales malditas (the coursed vowels), a compilation of five short stories composed using a single different vowel: "Cantata a Satanás" (Cantata to Satan), "El hereje rebelde" (the rebel heretic), "Mimí sin bikini" (Mimi without a bikini), "Los locos somos otro cosmos" (we the fools are an another cosmos), and "Un gurú vudú" (a voodoo guru).
+In Spanish, Mexican author Óscar de la Borbolla, published in 1991 Las vocales malditas (the cursed vowels), a compilation of five short stories composed using a single different vowel: "Cantata a Satanás" (Cantata to Satan), "El hereje rebelde" (the rebel heretic), "Mimí sin bikini" (Mimi without a bikini), "Los locos somos otro cosmos" (we the fools are another cosmos), and "Un gurú vudú" (a voodoo guru).